thehamzza/Sentiment-Analysis-of-Movie-Reviews-with-ML/README.md

    - Example: "movie" was becoming "movi" and "characters" was becoming "charact".

 2. **Handling Class Imbalance**:
-   - The dataset had an imbalance between positive and negative reviews, requiring techniques to ensure balanced learning.
+   - The dataset could have an imbalance between positive and negative reviews, requiring techniques to ensure balanced learning, causing the model to be biased towards the majority class.
+   - This imbalance could lead to inaccurate predictions, especially for the minority class (e.g., fewer negative reviews).
 ## Solutions
 1. **Text Preprocessing**:
    - Used NLTK for text preprocessing, including stop word removal, punctuation removal, and lemmatization.